Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Performance Analysis of C-PASS

 \begin{remark} Fundamentally, the C-PASS architecture introduces a new degree of design freedom for the waveguide feeding structure.
 As such, the achievable spatial DoF is determined by the geometrical distribution of signal input ports and PAs.
-Specifically, prior studies \cite{gan2025c,gan2026center} primarily focus on a ``centralized feeding'' topology.
+Specifically, prior studies \cite{gan2025c,gan2026center} primarily focus on a ``co-located input-port feeding'' topology.
 In this setup, input ports are spatially co-located at the waveguide center, while PAs are deployed on both sides of the feeding point.
 Although this compact configuration simplifies deployment, the resulting high channel correlation strictly limits the system to a $\text{DoF}=2$.
-Conversely, the generalized framework proposed in this paper employs a ``distributed feeding'' topology.
+Conversely, the generalized framework proposed in this paper employs a ``distributed input-port feeding'' topology.
 Here, input ports are spatially spaced along the waveguide, with PAs allocated in the intervals between adjacent input ports.
-By breaking the correlation structure, this design enables high-order spatial multiplexing where the DoF scales linearly with the number of input ports, $M$. \end{remark}
+By breaking the correlation structure, the proposed generalized C-PASS design enables high-order spatial multiplexing where the DoF scales linearly with the number of input ports, $M$.
+From a physical perspective, distributed input-port feeding makes different input ports observe different forward/backward guided distances and phase rotations toward the PA regions.
+Therefore, the corresponding rows of $\mathbf{Q}$ become distinguishable rather than repeated copies of the same two bidirectional responses in the co-located input-port C-PASS.
+This explains the motivation and practical advantage of the generalized framework: high-order multiplexing can be realized within a single waveguide, reducing the need for multiple parallel waveguides while supporting multi-user streams and interference suppression. \end{remark}